 The late shuttles depart AFS at 5:05 p.m. and 5:30 p.m.

 The SEPTA regional rail trains that make a stop at Jenkintown are the Airport Line, West Trenton Line, Warminster Line, Glenside Combined Line and the Lansdale/Doylestown Line.
 Schedules can be found on SEPTA’s website.

 Students who receive a SEPTA transpass can upgrade it to a rail pass for a fee.

-AFS has a door-to-door van service available for children in grades K-12.
-Although we make every effort to accommodate each request for van service, it is only available if there are enough families in a given area to develop an economical route.
+Although we make every effort to accommodate each request for door-to-door van service available for children in grades K-12, it is only available if there are a number of families in a given area to facilitate an economical route.
 Rates vary based on distance from AFS.

 For more information, please contact the AFS Transportation Office.